tigerider/pixyll/_posts/2014-06-11-welcome-to-pixyll.markdown

 ---
 layout:     post
-title:      Hello, Pixyll
+title:      Hello, Dünya
-date:       2014-06-11 15:31:19
+date:       2017-04-23
-summary:    Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff.
+summary:    Dünya is a simple, beautiful planet that does not want to be pampered or taken seriously.
 categories: jekyll pixyll
 ---